The DON’Ts of Applying Anti-Corrosive Coatings

 Mishandling coating products can pose a threat to the environment.
 The application can bring a negative impact to the surrounding provided the chemical risks it carries.
 If the storage, application, and disposal processes are not handled well, the human health and the environment could be at risk.

 It all boils down to who is going to handle the coating product to address corrosion of metals.
 If you are unsure about how to handle the product, speak to someone who has the expertise in applying coatings.

-For more information, visit our website, unituffglobal.com.
+For more information about corrosion of metals and prevention, visit our website, unituffglobal.com.